EYBlockchain/zk-swap-libff/libff/algebra/curves/README.md

 * MNT6 and MNT4:
 These two curves form a pairing-friendly cycle introduced in [BCTV15][1].
 They are used for recursive SNARKs but do not target 128-bit security level as the field size is of 298 bits.
 * EDWARDS:
-This is an Edwards curve built on top of ALT_BN128 to enable efficient implementation of Pedersen hash in `libsnark`.
-It goes by the name of Baby_Jubjub within Ethereum community.
+This is an instantiation based on Edwards curve, providing 80 bits security.

 ## New curves
-We implemented 7 new curves in `libff`:
+We implemented 9 new curves in `libff`:
 - [x] BLS12_381:
 This s a Barreto-Lynn-Scott curve implemented in ZCash that targets 128-bit security level, with a group of points of order 254 bits, a field size of 381 bits and an embedding degree `k=12`.
 - [x] MNT4753 and MNT6753: